nix-community/plasma-manager/README.md

 ## Contributions and Maintenance

 This is a community project and we welcome all contributions.
-If there's enough interest we would love to move this into [nix-community] once it has matured.

 ## Special Thanks